pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 - All indicators and reward logic are implemented in **pure Python (NumPy, pandas)**.
 - Training is **thread-safe** and supports multi-symbol backtesting.
 - In training it went from $1000 to $500 the first week, and after training after a week it started getting profitable and went to $2500 in 3 months.
+- You can skip training by setting train = False in the main function if you already trained the bot.

 ---